HarperDB/documentation/docs/developers/components/managing.md

 The `harperdb dev .` command will automatically watch for file changes within the component directory, and restart the Harper threads when changes are detected.

-The `dev` command will not restart the main thread, if this is a requirement switch to using `run` instead and manually start/stop the process to execute the main thread.
+The `dev` command will **not** restart the main thread; if this is a requirement, switch to using `run` instead and manually start/stop the process to execute the main thread.

 Stop execution for either of these processes by sending a SIGINT (generally CTRL/CMD+C) signal to the process.